berkayalan/api-development/README.md

 - Fastapi with Docker - Basic

-- Diabetes detection system created with FastAPI : In order to use it, please go to "fastapi" branch.
+- Diabetes detection system created with FastAPI(ml-api) : In order to use it, please go to "fastapi" branch.